cmu-delphi/covidcast-indicators/quidel_flutest/DETAILS.md

 # Quidel Flu Test

 ### Background
-Starting Feburary 1, 2020, we began providing Quidel signal and stopped reporting it in early May due to limitation in the data volume.
+Starting from 2014-08, we began getting flu test data from Quidel.
 The data contains a number of features for every test, including localization at 5-digit Zip Code level, a TestDate and StorageDate, patient age, and several identifiers that uniquely identify the device on which the test was performed (SofiaSerNum, the individual test (FluTestNum), and the result (ResultID).
 Multiple tests are stored on each device and we suspect that the device identifiers could potentially be useful to normalize the results over time.

-Quidel is a major manufacturer of diagnostic healthcare projects and has enthusiastically collaborated with Delphi's flu forecasting efforts.
-Historically, they have been a major provider of flu testing and our current data from them consists of roughly 8 million flu tests dating back to 2014 and continuing up to the present day.
-They are also in the process of bringing a COVID test online and in the future we expect to have individual info for their COVID tests.
-The present sensor investigation concerns their flu tests.
-The hypothesis motivating this inquiry is that ILI patients presenting with respiratory symptoms may likely be tested for flu to rule it out before progressing to COVID testing. \\

 ### Signal names
 - flu_ag_raw_pct_positive: percent of tests returning positive that day